Sushang-Agnihotri/Fish-Weight-Prediction/README.md

 3. The pre-trained model will receive the input and predict the weight.
 4. The predicted weight will be displayed on the screen.

+## Live Application Link

+The application is live at : https://fish-weight-prediction-c38d58725df9.herokuapp.com
 ## Contact

 For any questions or inquiries, you can reach out to the project author: